 Pomegranate

-The fruit that produces urolithin A -- a gut bacterial metabolite so promising for mitochondrial health that it passed a Phase 1 human trial as a standalone anti-aging compound, and it comes free with every handful of arils.
+The fruit that produces urolithin A — a gut bacterial metabolite so promising for mitochondrial health that it passed a Phase 1 human trial as a standalone anti-aging compound, and it comes free with every handful of arils.

 Why It Matters for Longevity

-There is an important caveat: not everyone produces urolithin A efficiently.
-The conversion depends on your gut microbiome composition, and roughly 40% of people may be poor converters.
-Eating pomegranate with fermented foods or probiotics may help, and regular consumption appears to cultivate the necessary bacterial populations over time.
-Walnuts share the same ellagitannin-to-urolithin pathway, so pairing them -- as in the Persian stew fesenjan -- is both culinarily traditional and biochemically synergistic.
+Eating pomegranate with fermented foods or yogurt may help cultivate the necessary bacterial populations over time, and regular long-term consumption appears to shift gut microbiome composition toward better conversion.
+Walnuts share the same ellagitannin-to-urolithin pathway, so pairing them — as in the Persian stew fesenjan — is both culinarily traditional and biochemically synergistic.

 How to Use It